Rent, Hotel and Utilities Program Overview

 Does the renter have to be in arrears to be considered eligible for the program?

-No. The renter can be current with their payments and request assistance going forward for up to 3 months if they are experiencing a hardship due to COVID-19 and they meet the income criteria.
+No. The renter can be current with their payments and request assistance going forward for up to 3 months if they are experiencing a hardship due to COVID-19, have a current rental lease, and they meet the income criteria.

 How far back can arrears be paid?